MicrosoftDocs/cpp-docs/docs/atl/putting-the-control-on-a-web-page-atl-tutorial-part-7.md

 ## Indicating that the Control Is Safe for Scripting

 You can view the Web page with the control in Internet Explorer only.
 Other browsers no longer support ActiveX controls because of security weaknesses.

 > [!NOTE]
 > If the control isn't visible, know that some browsers require settings adjustments to run ActiveX controls.
-Please refer to the browser's documentation on how to enable ActiveX controls.
+Refer to the browser's documentation on how to enable ActiveX controls.

 Based on your current Internet Explorer security settings, you may receive a Security Alert dialog box stating that the control may not be safe to script and could potentially do damage.
 For example, if you had a control that displayed a file but also had a `Delete` method that deleted a file, it would be safe if you just viewed it on a page.
 It would be not safe to script, however, because someone could call the `Delete` method.